Dairy Care Program

 DVM Rotation at the Ontario Veterinary College: DAIRY CATTLE WELFARE

-As part of the Saputo Dairy Care Program, Associated Faculty from the Campbell Centre have created a rotation for DVM students in their final year of study.
+As part of the Saputo Dairy Care Program, Associated Faculty from the Campbell Centre offer a rotation for DVM students in their final year of study.

-Dairy Cattle Welfare is a week-long rotation at the Ontario Veterinary College, offered twice during the academic year - once in each of the Fall and Winter semesters.
+Dairy Cattle Welfare is a week-long rotation at the Ontario Veterinary College, offered twice during the academic year.

-For the 2018-2019 academic year the rotation will take place during the weeks of November 26 - 30, 2018 and February 11 - 15, 2019.
+For the 2019-2020 academic year the rotation will take place during the weeks of February 10-14, 2020 & March 30 - April 3, 2020.
 This elective experience is aimed at final year veterinary students intending to go into dairy practice.

 Space is set-aside for DVM students from other veterinary colleges in Canada to participate in this rotation.
 Spots are limited depending on the collective interest across our veterinary colleges.
 It is up to individual colleges to rank their students for attendance at the rotation if there is more interest than available space.
 With financial support from Saputo Inc., funding is available to help defer the cost of travel for external students and facilitate their participation in the rotation.

 Final year veterinary students from outside of Canada who are interested in the rotation may contact email@example.com to enquire about available space.

 The rotation will provide experiences, practice & structured learning opportunities in the context of dairy cattle welfare.
 It aims, in particular, to provide hands-on experience in practical welfare assessment and communication.

 1. Recall existing dairy welfare standards based on the Code of Practice for the Care and Handling of Dairy Cattle, and recognize contraventions.

 2. Carry out practical dairy cattle welfare assessments.